 Parameters in the Operator menu are suitable for adjustment by the operator.
-It is made accessible by entering operator password to parameter 00 Password.
+For access enter the operator password to parameter 00 Password.

 When the Operator menu is accessible "Operator Access" is displayed in the right side of the navigation panel.